ErrorGuaranteed

 function has already been called.
 For example, if we detect that a future part of the compiler will error, we cannot useErrorGuaranteed

-unless we first emit an error ourselves.
+unless we first emit an error or delayed bug ourselves.

 Thankfully, in most cases, it should be statically impossible to abuse